Takanami-class destroyer

 The Takanami-class destroyer (たかなみ型護衛艦, Takanami-gata-goei-kan) is a class of destroyer serving with the Japan Maritime Self-Defense Force (JMSDF).
 This warship is the slightly modified class of second-generation, general-purpose destroyers of the JMSDF.

 Background

 Since FY1991, the JMSDF started construction of the second-generation, general-purpose destroyers (汎用護衛艦, Hanyou-goei-kan), Murasame class.
 These destroyers are generally satisfactory for the fleet, but there is some discontent.
 From FY1998 onwards, a slightly modified version that corrected these dissatisfaction points was to be built: Takanami class.

 Design

-The hull design is generally based on the one of the Murasame class.
+The hull design is generally based on that of the Murasame class.
 However, the weapons mounted are different, and as a result, the internal structure has also been changed.
 The large lattice mast affected the stealthiness of the Murasame class, so in Takanami class, it was planned to change to two small masts, but that was not implemented.

-Although their displacement become slightly increased, there was no change to their main engines, as it was not a big difference that had little effect on the performance of the ship.
+Although their displacement become slightly increased, there was no change to their main engines, as it was not a big difference so it had little effect on the performance of the ship.